Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

+The nearly linear computational complexity observed for homogeneous distributions remains valid for heterogeneous order and interaction distributions when they have a size-independent upper cutoff.
+When the distribution's upper cutoffs increase with size, such as in power-laws, the algorithm performance has additional demands and linear computation complexity is no longer guaranteed.
 To evaluate the algorithms’ performance in networks with both interaction and order heterogeneities, we select power-law distributions, $P_K \sim K^{-\gamma_k}$ and $f_{m} \sim (m+1)^{-\gamma_m}$, respectively.
-To reduce sample-to-sample fluctuations and avoid outliers in randomly generated networks with heavy-tailed distributions, we impose rigid cutoffs $K_\text{c}$ and $m_\text{c}$, defined by $N P_{K_\text{c}} = 1$ and $H f_{m_\text{c}} = 1$, which yields $K_\text{c} \sim N^{1/\gamma_k}$ and $m_\text{c} = H^{1/\gamma_m}$.
+To reduce sample-to-sample fluctuations and avoid outliers in randomly generated networks with heavy-tailed distributions, we impose rigid cutoffs $K_\text{c}$ and $m_\text{c}$, defined by $N P_{K_\text{c}} = 1$ and $H f_{m_\text{c}} = 1$, which yields $K_\text{c} \sim N^{1/\gamma_k}$ and $m_\text{c} \sim H^{1/\gamma_m}$, still scaling with network size.
 This procedure suppresses large fluctuations in the maximum number of interactions and the highest hyperedge order, which could hinder precise comparisons of computational efficiency for a finite ensemble of networks~\cite{Silva2019,Boguna2004}.
-Outliers in order are discussed in Section~\ref{subsec:blob} in the context of \textit{hyperblobs}.
+Outliers in order are discussed below in the context of hyperblobs and improved sampling methods to mitigate their effects are considered in the sequence.

-We fixed $\gamma_k = 2.7$ and the degree range $K \in [3, K_c]$, and analyzed the effect of order heterogeneity using three order distributions: $\gamma_m = 6.0$ with a cutoff at $m_c = 10$, and $\gamma_m = 3.0$ and $2.5$ with rigid cutoffs.
-Lowering $\gamma_m$ increases order heterogeneity, ranging from networks dominated by pairwise interactions (around 90\% pairwise, 8\% second-order, etc.) for $\gamma_m = 6.0$ to networks with frequent higher-order interactions (around 50\% pairwise, 20\% second-order, 10\% third-order, etc.) for $\gamma_m = 2.5$.
+We fixed $\gamma_k = 2.7$, minimal degree $K=3$, rigid cutoff, and examined the effect of order heterogeneity by considering three order distributions: $\gamma_m = 6.0$ with a cutoff at $m_c = 10$, and $\gamma_m = 3.0$ and $2.5$ with rigid cutoffs.
+Decreasing $\gamma_m$ increases order heterogeneity, ranging from networks dominated by pairwise interactions (approximately 90\% pairwise and 8\% second-order, \ldots) for $\gamma_m = 6.0$, to networks where higher-order interactions are more frequent (around 50\% pairwise, 20\% second-order, 10\% third-order, \ldots) for $\gamma_m = 2.5$.